suryaagung-Z/suryaagung-Z/README.md

 </h5>
 <br>
 <p align="center">
-  Hi, I'm Surya Agung, a Software Engineering Student at IPB University, Indonesia
+  Hi, I'm Surya Agung, a Software Engineering Student at <strong>IPB University</strong>, Indonesia
   <br><br>
   📚 Pursuing a Bachelor's degree in Software Engineering.
   <br>
-  🎓 Graduated from SMK Informatika Pesat with a focus on Software Engineering
+  🎓 Graduated from <strong>SMK Informatika Pesat</strong> with a focus on Software Engineering
   <br>
   💻 Passionate about coding and eager to learn more.
   <br>